-• Percent of sibling groups where all siblings are placed together shall be at least 65.0%.
+Percent of sibling groups where all siblings are placed together shall be at least 65.0%.

 Other case management and department measures are developed and reviewed as the needs arise during the year.
-These have been integrated into position performance appraisals and are in the process of being integrated into dashboards.
-Examples of other internal measures include, but limited to: quarterly supervisor reviews, Family Functional Assessment (FFA) - ongoing, and timely submission of court reports.
+Examples of other internal measures include, but not limited to: quarterly supervisor reviews, Family Functional Assessment (FFA) - ongoing, and timely submission of court reports.